theheking/intro-to-r/content/6_datavisualisation.md

 We can add some additional layers to include a plot title and change the axis labels.

-Explore the code below and all the different layers that we have added to understand what each layer contributes to the final graphic.
+Please take a look at the code below and the various layers we have added to understand the contributions of each layer to the final graphic.
 ```
     ggplot(metadata) +
       geom_boxplot(aes(x = cit, y = genome_size, fill = cit)) +